Flaggs: City money to churches, colleges are investments in Vicksburg

 Published 2:18 pm Monday, October 14, 2024

 Vicksburg Mayor George Flaggs Jr. during the Board of Mayor and Aldermen meeting Thursday, Oct.
-10, said he wanted to clarify how and why money is given by the city to local religious groups, as well as to colleges and universities.
+10, said he wanted to clarify how and why the city gives money to local religious groups, as well as to colleges and universities.

 Email newsletter signup